-Originally from the Forest of Dean, Gloucestershire, Brett moved to study at Salford University, simultaneously joining the Fairey Band, conducted by Major Peter Parkes having many contest successes including an historic treble in 1993/4.
-At Salford he was taught by Professor David King, whilst also studying Business Economics.
+Originally from the Forest of Dean, Gloucestershire, Brett studied at Salford University, simultaneously joining the Fairey Band under Major Peter Parkes in 1992, where he achieved many contest successes including an historic treble with the band in 1993/4.
+He was taught by Robert Morgan, Lyndon Baglin, Steve Walkley, Christopher Houlding, Kevin Price and Denis Wick.